Escape the competition

-DARRYL WOODSON: Speed is not manufactured by how fast your feet move.
-It’s how much force per step.
+DARYL WOODSON: Speed is not manufactured by how fast the feet move, but how much force per step.

 REID HOFFMAN: That’s Darryl Woodson, a personal coach to some of the fastest runners in the world.
-He trains Olympic athletes who have broken 1 world record, 3 national records and claimed 10 national titles.
-Darryl doesn’t have a single training regimen for these Olympic medalists.
-Each runner has unique strengths.
-Some runners, for example, seem to explode off of the blocks.
+He trains Olympic athletes who have broken one world record, three national records and claimed 10 national titles.
+Darryl doesn’t have a single training regimen for these Olympic medalists; each runner has unique strengths.
+Some runners, for example, seem to explode off the blocks.
 When Darryl sees that explosive quality, he lights a match under them.

-HOFFMAN: Now if any runner embodies this “explosive” quality it’s Natasha Hastings.
+HOFFMAN: Now if any runner embodies this explosive quality, it’s Natasha Hastings.
 She’s a two-time Olympic gold medalist.
-They call her the “400 meter diva.”
-And when it comes to starting off of the blocks, she’s a powder keg.
+They call her the “400-meter diva.”
+And when it comes to starting off the blocks, she’s a powder keg.

 HOFFMAN: Natasha and Darryl spend a lot of time thinking about that first stride.

-HASTINGS: One of the things I always think about is those first few seconds there’s an energy system that you’re never go ingto get back,so why waste it?
+HASTINGS: One of the things that I always think about is those first few seconds, there’s an energy system that you’re never going to get back.
+So why waste it?

 Peter Thiel—the founding CEO of PayPal and one of the Valley’s sharpest investors—won’t back a company if they don’t have this kind of potential.
-He has to believe they cannot only get a head of the competition, but break free from it entirely.
+He has to believe they can not only get ahead of the competition, but break free of it entirely.

-PETER THIEL: I do think that for a really valuable business you have at some point try to achieve escape from the competition, And so if you, if you could scale incredibly fast, on the one hand you have to race really hard to scale fast, but the benefit is that you’re achieving escape velocity from the black hole that is, that is hyper competition.
+PETER THIEL: I do think that for a really valuable business, you have to at some point try to achieve escape from the competition.
+And so if you could scale incredibly fast, on the one hand, you have to race really hard to scale fast—but the benefit is that you’re achieving escape velocity from the black hole that is hyper-competition.

+This is Masters of Scale.
 I’m Reid Hoffman, co-founder of LinkedIn, investing partner at Greylock, and your host.
 I believe if you want your company to scale, your goal is not to beat the competition.
-Your goal is to break free of competition entirely.
+Your goal is to break free of the competition entirely.